What is SD-WAN: How does it work and why do you need it?

 Published at

-In the modern world, the way we consume services has changed.
+But in the modern world, the way we consume services has changed.
 As have our expectations.
 From cloud-based applications to video services and voice tools, we’re frequently opting for internet-based solutions that help us get quicker, more convenient outcomes that meet our needs instantly.

 What does SD-WAN stand for?